MicrosoftDocs/xamarin-docs/docs/android/troubleshooting/questions/index.md

 `Support-v4` and `Support-v13` can not be used together in the same app, that is, they are mutually exclusive.
 This is because `Support-v13` actually contains all of the types and implementation of `Support-v4`.
-If you try and reference both in the same project you will encounter duplicate type errors.
+If you try and reference both in the same project, you will encounter duplicate type errors.

 ### [How do I resolve a PathTooLongException Error?](path-too-long-exception.md)